-In governmental funds, accreted interest on capital appreciation bonds is not recorded as an expenditure from current sources.
+In governmental funds, accreted interest on capital appreciation bonds and certificated of participation is not recorded as an expenditure from current sources.
 In the government-wide statement of activities, however, this is recorded as interest expense for the period.

 Compensated absences: